 After the site visit, the schedule for submission of reports and other materials is as follows:

-- Two weeks after the site visit – Site Visitor Evaluation forms due to the office.
+- Four weeks after the site visit – Site Visitor Evaluation forms due to the office.

 - Two weeks after the site visit is completed, the draft Site Visit Team Report is due to be submitted to the Program Administrator for comment.
 This is the responsibility of the Site Visit Team Coordinator.